bernie-nguyen/infinite-funny-scroll/README.md

 # 🌀 The Infinite Scroll of Profound Nothingness

 ## 🎯 Project Overview
-**"Infinite Nothing Scroll"** là một website cực kỳ đơn giản nhưng gây nghiện - tạo cảm giác bí ẩn và triết học sâu sắc ở lần đầu, nhưng khi trải nghiệm sẽ nhận ra sự hài hước tuyệt vời của nó.
+**"The Infinite Scroll of Profound Nothingness"** is an extremely simple yet addictive website - it creates a mysterious and deeply philosophical feeling at first glance, but when experienced, users will discover its brilliant humor.

-### ✨ Features Đã Hoàn Thành
+### ✨ Completed Features
-- ✅ **Infinite Scroll**: Cuộn vô tận với nội dung được tải động
+- ✅ **Infinite Scroll**: Endless scrolling with dynamically loaded content
-- ✅ **Giao diện bí ẩn**: Typography và design tạo cảm giác triết học
+- ✅ **Mysterious Interface**: Typography and design creating philosophical atmosphere
-- ✅ **Nội dung hài hước**: Từ triết lý sâu sắc dần chuyển thành những câu hài hước
+- ✅ **Humorous Content**: Gradually transitions from profound philosophy to amusing jokes
-- ✅ **Tích hợp API**: Joke API và Meme API cho nội dung ngẫu nhiên
+- ✅ **API Integration**: Joke API and Meme API for random content
-- ✅ **Responsive Design**: Hoạt động tốt trên mọi thiết bị
+- ✅ **Responsive Design**: Works perfectly on all devices
 - ✅ **Animated Effects**: Fade-in, floating elements, scroll progress
 - ✅ **Easter Eggs**: Console messages, click counter, ESC key interaction
+- ✅ **English Language**: All content translated to English

 ### 🔗 URLs
 - **Development**: https://3000-i1sl8beeawrhczvxi48px-6532622b.e2b.dev